PT 520: Biblical Counseling II

 - Course Work: July 11 - September 2, 2022

 PT 501: The Church and Culture

 What is the role of the church in today’s culture?
 This accredited graduate course will examine that question and determine the answer by establishing the appropriate definition of success for the church and by exploring the sufficiency of Scripture for practicing that role within our culture.
 Review will be made of current cultural issues confronting the church.
 Students will examine what constitutes the assigned task for the church as well as how that task interacts with today’s culture.
 Each student will compose a Biblical philosophy of the church and culture.
+This course may also be taken live online for credit or audit.
 3 credit hours

 - Jones, Peter.
 The Other Worldview.
 Kirkdale Press, 2015.

 - Stonestreet, John and Brett Kunkle.
 A Practical Guide to Culture: Helping the Next Generation Navigate Today's World.
 David C. Cook, 2017.